raghav-khanna/Facility-Location-India/Readme.md

            2. NOTE: There is a very specific format of the output.txt files which has to be followed strictly (refer output files collected at CMLBDA)
         5. Variational Fair Clustering:
            1. Add protected.txt, labels.txt and centers.txt as obtained from running the code from ziko_etal to data/ziko_etal
-           2. NOTE: There is a very specific format of the output.txt files which has to be followed strictly (refer ziko_etal code)
+           2. NOTE: There is a very specific format of the these files which has to be followed strictly (refer ziko_etal code)
-           3. NOTE: data/ziko_etal contains the output files for K=3
+           3. NOTE: the repo by default, in the folder data/ziko_etal, contains the output files for K=3
         6. NOTE: The algorithms are tightly coupled with specific use case of age-demographic, do not use for other use cases.

 ---